-- Interpretation, and engagement programs, informed by social, cultural and natural science and Indigenous knowledge, are developed for delivery in Rogers Pass National Historic Site by 2025. - Rogers Pass is a hub for scientific collaboration and innovation in natural science, climate change, and the protection of species at risk, leading to increased research permits/agreements by 2025. - New or improved services and overnight options result in an increased number of visitors staying longer in the area including through-travellers, cultural explorers and adventurers alike.
+• Interpretation and engagement programs-informed by social, cultural and natural science and Indigenous knowledge-are redeveloped for delivery at Rogers Pass National Historic Site by 2027.

+- Rogers Pass is a hub for scientific collaboration and innovation in natural science, climate change, and the protection of species at risk, resulting in increased research permits/agreements by 2027. - New or improved services and overnight options result in an increased number of visitors staying longer in the area, including through-travellers, cultural explorers and adventurers alike.